Tori Spelling: Personal life

 In December 2013, after welcoming their second son, Us Weekly broke the news that McDermott was unfaithful to Spelling.
 The couple worked through the aftermath of the affair on a Lifetime series titled True Tori.

 While Spelling and McDermott's marriage was back on track, the couple once again made headlines in 2016 for owing $39,000 to American Express in unpaid credit card bills.
 Candy, who was on good terms with her daughter, told TMZ at the time that she was helping out Spelling and her family financially.

 In June 2023, McDermott announced that he and Spelling decided to separate after 18 years together in a now-deleted Instagram post.

-On March 29, 2024, Spelling officially filed for divorce from McDermott, citing irreconcilable differences and asking for sole physical and joint legal custody of their five children with visitation rights for McDermott.Amid his ongoing divorce proceedings with Tori Spelling, McDermott alleged that his ex-wife earns between $3,000 and $75,000 per month “depending on the job".
+On March 29, 2024, Spelling officially filed for divorce from McDermott, citing irreconcilable differences.
+Amid his ongoing divorce proceedings with Tori Spelling, McDermott alleged that his ex-wife earns between $3,000 and $75,000 per month “depending on the job".
+Their divorce became final in on November 3, 2025, with Spelling and McDermott being awarded joint legal custody of their four minor children—Stella, Hattie, Finn, and Beau.
+However, Spelling has primary physical custody while McDermott was awarded "reasonable custodial timeshare".
+There will also be no child support.
+Both will split their minor children's health care expenses equally, as well as both pay half of their kids' extracurricular activities.

+On February 16, 2026, YouTube channel Star Power - Celebrity Documentaries & Biographies would release the documentary The Spelling Family's $500 Million Inheritance War, which focused mainly on the years-long feud between Spelling and her mother over her father's high valued estate.